Why Offline-First Architecture Matters for Retail Software

 Application Architecture

-Store Pulse is a Windows desktop application built with a local-first architecture.
+Store Pulse is a cross-platform desktop application (Windows and Mac) built with a local-first architecture.
 The UI layer talks directly to the local database through a data access layer.
 There are no API calls, no authentication servers, no cloud dependencies in the critical path.

 Application startup is deterministic: open the database file, load the UI, ready to transact.
 On a modest machine, the kind of hardware you find behind a retail counter, this takes under three seconds.
 Compare this to cloud-based POS systems we tested, which took 15-45 seconds to start depending on connection quality, and sometimes failed to start at all when the internet was down.